FreshRSS/FreshRSS/CONTRIBUTING.md

 If your idea is nice, we'll have a look at it.

-TODO: complete

 ## Contribute to internationalization (i18n)

 If you want to improve internationalization, please open a new ticket first and follow indications from « Fix a bug » section.

-TODO: finish
+Translations are present in the subdirectories of `./app/i18n/`.

-We are working on a better way to handle internationalization.
+We are working on a better way to handle internationalization but don't hesitate to suggest any idea!

 ## Contribute to documentation

 The documentation needs a lot of improvements in order to be more useful to new contributors and we are working on it.
 If you want to give some help, meet us on [the dedicated repository](https://github.com/FreshRSS/documentation)!

-TODO: finish
+The best is to open tickets to ask your questions or to do any suggestions.